 Here’s are the basic Math and a complimentary gift:

 90-95% of your ALL conscious decisions are both (or either) emotional and subconscious first.
 ALWAYS!

-56% of people are Visually disposed.
+56% of people are Visually disposed of.
 They understand things through visual and images.

 28% understand and experience the world through Kinesthetic senses (sense of touch).

 16% do the same through their ears and considered Audio.
 This is why listening is important.
-They need to be heard and listened to caringly.
+They need to be heard, listened to cared for more deeply.

 How’s that information for a mindfuck?

 If your product is visually appealing, it will sell 56% more than an uglier one.
 If you have a service and thus it isn’t ‘visual’, try applying more visual imagery through the use of words to make it so.
 This increases your outreach by 56%.
 Check it and try it.

 This is only a tiny tad of what we do in a Neurochemical process.
 Make it visual and you’ll see the results turn around very quickly.

 - This is 90% of all sales that are made.